^

 February 2013MISRA C:2012 “Guidelines for the use of the C language in critical systems” is released to address the later C99 version of the C language, while retaining backward compatibility with C90

 April 2016MISRA C:2012 – Amendment 1 “Additional Security Guidelines” is released as a free download.
-It details fourteen new security guidelines to be used in conjunction with the main document.
+It details fourteen new security Guidelines to be used in conjunction with the main document.

 June 2017MISRA C:2012 –Technical Corrigendum 1 “Technical clarification of MISRA C:2012” is released.
 It addresses issues raised since the publication of the main document and is supplemental to it.